My 12-Step Plan for Aging Gracefully

 ... and style.

 I have found a great fashion website for mature women that I think you will thoroughly enjoy.
 It's a must-read for all the beautiful, mature women out there, and that means you!
-It's called Fashion After 50, and it has tips for how to wear what you have in your closet fashionably.
-There is also a quiz that helps you determine your body type, so you can learn which clothes best suit you.
+It's called A Well Styled Life, and it has tips for how to wear what you have in your closet fashionably.
 This site isn't just about sales; I have found a lot of great information there.

 For men, there seems to be two categories of fashions: clothes for guys in their 20s and clothes for guys who are 40 and over.
 I found a website called AskMen that has great suggestions for the mature man.